-- Available at the output side (i.e. after processing). - · Configured as part of the Backpressure Behavior. - Only engaged when all of the receivers of that output exert blocking. - Drained when when at least one receiver can accept data. - Not infinite in size.
-I.e. if data cannot be delivered out you will eventually run out of disk. - Not able to fully protect in cases of application failure.
+- Available at the output side (i.e. after processing). - Only engaged when all of the receivers of that output exert blocking. - Drained when at least one receiver can accept data. - Not infinite in size.
+I.e. if data cannot be delivered out you may run out of disk space. - Not able to fully protect in cases of application failure.
 E.g. in-memory data may get lost if a crash occurs. - Not able to protect in cases of hardware failure.
 E.g. disk failure, corruption or machine/host loss.